 Before the positives, let’s briefly go over the downsides of student life (this is to end on a high note later on).
 Students, whether they are on the Spectrum, or Neurotypical (NT), experience breakdowns at some point.
 For an Aspie, such breakdowns frequent themselves in the form of meltdowns.

 Meltdowns, from my account, involve exactly what the word suggests.
 The Aspie ceases to function for any given period, depending on the severity of their emotional reaction.
-Solutions to these meltdowns range from the simplicity of medications, to the serenity of a service animal.
+Solutions to preventing, and dissolving, these meltdowns range from the simplicity of medications, to the serenity of a service animal.

-Anxiety disorders, as experienced, manifest themselves in behavioral tendencies that reflect the specific disorder.
+For anxiety disorders, they manifest themselves in behavioral tendencies that reflect the specific disorder.
 Such behaviors may include simple ticks, such as nail biting, or pacing back and forth.
 A commonly occurring form of anxiety for those on the Spectrum is social anxiety, as social struggles are increasingly prominent among Aspies.
 Often, social anxiety takes the form of social aversion; whether it’s overt or subtle, it can negatively affect the patient’s attendance.

-Concerning cognitive issues, some Aspies develop learning disabilities in association with the learning environments they are placed.
+Concerning cognitive issues, some Aspies and NT’s develop learning disabilities in association with the learning environments they are placed in.
 A prime example may be Attention Deficit Disoder (ADD).

-In the event that the above disorders accumulate too much, the student, whether Aspie or NT, faces the likelihood of withdrawal from their institution.
+In the event that the above disorders overlap, the student, whether Aspie or NT, faces the likelihood of withdrawal from their institution.
 A combination of the above mentioned disorders likely leads to initially poor performance in school, followed by mirrored frustrations between the Aspie student and their peers.

 The first notable feature of a college student that has recently graduated is an intellectual broadening, and an increased awareness for the world around them.
 When placed through several different disciplines of coursework, the student becomes more aware of reality from an objective point of view, and often brings fresh, plausible solutions to everyday problems.